dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 Halimede supports creating a new Certificate Authority either by creating a new Certificate and Keying Material *or* using existing Keying Material.

+#### New Certificate Authority

+To Create a new Certificate Authority, perform:

+1. Right-Click on the left pane, and select "Create New Certificate Authority".

+ INSERT IMAGE

+2. Enter the Certificate Authority details:
+	1. The Name/Description.
+	2. The Base Location for the Certificate Authority.
+This location will have the name of the Certificate Authority created as a folder, and the contents of the Certificate will reside in this sub-folder.
+	3. The CA's X500 Name (or Common Name).
+	4. The keying material type for the CA's Certificate.
+	5. The Start and Expiry Date for the CA's Certificate.
+	6. The public location for obtaining the latest CRL.
+(Optional, if not using or exporting CRLs).
+	7. The Passphrase (entered twice).

+ INSERT IMAGE OF DIALOG.

+3. Click OK to create the Certificate Authority instance.
+This may take some time depending on the keying material type choosen.

+On completion the Certificate Authority will be listed in the left pane of the application.

+INSERT IMAGE OF COMPLETED.

+By default, the newly created Certificate Authority will be unlocked.

+#### New Certificate Authority from Existing Certificate

+To Create a new Certificate Authority based on an Existing Certificate, perform:

+1. Right-click on the left pane, and select "Create New Certificate Authority based on Existing Certificate".

+ INSERT IMAGE

+2. Enter the Certificate Authority details:
+  1. The Name/Description.
+	2. The Base Location for the Certificate Authority.
+This location will have the name of the Certificate Authority created as a folder, and the contents of the Certificate will reside in this sub-folder.
+	3. Select either the existing Certificate from a PKCS#12 store, or the X509 Certificate and match Private Key.
+	4. The Passphrase (entered twice).

+  INSERT IMAGE OF DIALOG

+3. Click OK to create the Certificate Authority instance.
+It may prompt for the passphrase to access the PKCS#12 or private key to complete the operation.

+INSERT IMAGE OF COMPLETED.

+By default, the newly created Certificate Authority will be unlocked.

+#### Open Certificate Authority

+To Open an existing Certificate Authority, perform:

+1. Right-click on the left pane, and select "Open a Certificate Authority".

+INSERT IMAGE

+2. Select the base location of the Certificate Authority in the dialog.
+3. Click OK to open the Certificate Authority.

+By default, the newly opened Certificate Authority will be locked.
+(Only limited operations are permitted when the Certificate Authority is locked).

 ### Settings